Skip to main content

 By Travis Baugh

 Carbon monoxide is a colorless, odorless, and tasteless gas that can be found in homes.
-But where does carbon monoxide come from?
+But where does carbon monoxide come from and what causes carbon monoxide in a house?
 Understanding its sources and the factors that increase its levels is crucial for ensuring the safety of your household.
 In this article, we will explore what causes carbon monoxide in a house and does carbon monoxide rise or fall.

 A woman cooks on a gas stove which is one source of what causes carbon monoxide in a house